iceddrop/RedGem/README.md

 <div align="center">
 <img src="https://img.shields.io/badge/version-1.0.0-yellowgreen"/>
 </div>
-This is a form that collect users data and submits it.
-The data gathered from this form will be used to generate the user's profile page.
+This is form was develped for a crypto website.
+It collects data from the platform user and generates a profile page for the user.

 ### Technologies used:
   <img src="https://github.com/devicons/devicon/blob/master/icons/css3/css3-plain-wordmark.svg"  title="CSS3" alt="CSS" width="40" height="40"/>&nbsp;